BrendanCReidy/Java-ML-Framework/README.md

 ##### Description:
 This program trains neural networks using stochastic gradient descent.
 This program can handle a wide variety of network structures from RNN's and LTSM's to autoencoders.
-The code online is specifically using the **MNIST dataset**, which is too large to upload to GitHub but can be found [here](http://yann.lecun.com/exdb/mnist/)
+The code online is specifically using the **MNIST** dataset, but can be used with any dataset.
+MNIST is too large to upload to GitHub but can be found [here](http://yann.lecun.com/exdb/mnist/)

 Instructions on downloading and formatting the MNIST dataset can be found [here](http://rasbt.github.io/mlxtend/user_guide/data/loadlocal_mnist/)